 The Master of Business Administration (MBA) program prepares students in the functional areas of business allowing them to develop managerial skills necessary to be effective in a rapidly changing business environment.
 The program is based on current research of managerial competencies and graduate business standards as tested by existing national standardized graduate business examinations.
 In addition to the University of Phoenix learning goals, the MBA program prepares students to:

 The MBA consists of 36-51 credit hours.
 Thirty-six credit hours constitute the required course of study.
 Students can gain additional knowledge in a concentration area through the selection and completion of concentration-specific courses.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Master of Business Administration with a concentration in Human Resource Management gainful employment disclosures (CA).
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Graduate Human Resource Management Certificate gainful employment disclosures (CA).

 Find out how you may be able to lower your out-of pocket expenses and what options may be available to help you fund your education.

 The requires a minimum of credits, which may come from a combination of required and elective courses.

 To view all the courses you’ll need to complete this degree program, visit our General Education requirements page.

 When you need graduate-level college credit for continuing education or professional development requirements, consider enrolling in an individual course.
 Many of the same courses offered in our degree programs are also available for individual enrollment.
 It's great way to "test-drive" the University and get all the same services and support we offer in our degree programs.